 Follow this section to learn about what is new and the updates for Cloud Manager in AEM as a Cloud Service Release 2020.6.0.

 A user in the Business Owner role in Cloud Manager is now able to delete a Sandbox Program from the landing page (via quick action button on Program card) or from within the program.

-Refer to Deleting a Sandbox Program for more details.
+See Deleting a Sandbox Program for more details.

 A Sandbox Program user in Business Owner or Deployment Manager role in Cloud Manager is now able to delete their Production and Stage environment set via the Cloud Manager UI.
-The delete option is now available from both the Environment card on the Programs Overview page as well as the Environments page.
+The delete option is now available from both the Environment card on the Programs Overview page and the Environments page.
 Selecting the delete option on either Production or Stage also deletes the other in the set.

-Refer to Deleting a Sandbox Program for more details.
+See Deleting a Sandbox Program for more details.

 Coach marks on the landing page to inform and instruct the user about basic navigation.